Brominated flame retardant: Types of compounds

-Decabromodiphenyl ether (Deca-BDE or DeBDE) - In August 2012, the UK authorities proposed decabromodiphenyl ether (Deca-BDE or DeBDE) as a candidate for Authorisation under the EU‘s regulatory regime on chemicals, REACH.
+Decabromodiphenyl ether (Deca-BDE or DeBDE) - In August 2012, the UK authorities proposed decabromodiphenyl ether (Deca-BDE or DeBDE) as a candidate for Authorisation under the EU's regulatory regime on chemicals, REACH.
 On 5 July 2013 ECHA withdrew Deca-BDE from its list of priority substances for Authorisation under REACH, therefore closing the public consultation.
 On 1 August 2014, ECHA submitted a restriction proposal for Deca-BDE.
 The agency is proposing a restriction on the manufacture, use and placing on the market of the substance and of mixtures and articles containing it.
 On 17 September 2014, ECHA submitted the restriction report which initiates a six months public consultation.
 On 9 February 2017, the European Commission adopted Regulation EU 2017/227.
 Article 1 of this regulation states that Regulation (EC) No 1907/2006 is amended to include a ban on the use of decaBDE in quantities greater than 0.1% by weight, effective from 2 March 2019.
 Products placed on the market prior to 2 March 2019 are exempt.
 Furthermore, the use decaBDE in aircraft is permissible until 2 March 2027.

 Hexabromocyclododecane (HBCD or HBCDD) is a ring consisting of twelve carbon atoms with six bromine atoms tied to the ring.
 The commercially used HBCD is in fact a mixture of different isomers.
 HBCD is toxic to water-living organisms.
 The UNEP Stockholm Convention has listed HBCD for elimination, but allowing a temporary exemption for the use in polystyrene insulation foams in buildings.

-Tetrabromobisphenol A (TBBPA or TBBP-A) is regarded as toxic to water environment.
-This flame retardant is mainly used in printed circuit boards, as a reactive.
+Tetrabromobisphenol A (TBBPA or TBBP-A) is mainly used in printed circuit boards, as a reactive flame retardant.
 Since TBBPA is chemically bound to the resin of the printed circuit board, it is less easily released than the loosely applied mixtures in foams such that an EU risk assessment concluded in 2005 that TBBPA poses no risk to human health in that application.
 TBBPA is also used as an additive in acrylonitrile butadiene styrene (ABS).